Christmas Special : Upto 40% OFF! + 2 free courses - SCHEDULE CALL

 Why are Cybercrimes Increasing?

 There are various reasons why cybercrimes are increasing, and one primary reason is the difficulty of investigating and prosecuting.
 While internet accessibility is unrestricted over different regions, legal jurisdiction does not allow cross-investigation over boundaries.
-Creating a false identity is easy on internet networks, and disbanding accounts makes it hard to trace the root of cybercrimes, especially across international borders.
-The Other reasons behind growing cybercrimes include but are not limited to:
+Creating a false identity is easy on internet networks, and disbanding accounts makes it hard to trace the root of digital crimes, especially across international borders.
+This is why big industries are in dire need of talented cybersecurity engineers

 1. Vulnerable Devices: